DISCERNING READERS

 Evaluating Arvind Krishna: IBM’s Tenth Chief Executive Officer

-• Arvind Krishna Does Not Have Time to Waste
+• In 2020, Arvind Krishna Did Not Have Time to Waste

-As Arvind Krishna was determining what he would do first, he should have considered prioritizing three activities:
+As Arvind Krishna was determining what he would do first, he should have considered prioritizing four activities:

-• Return IBM’s Human Resources organization to its original function and purpose as a Human Relations organization.
-This will improve employee productivity by increasing employee engagement, passion and enthusiasm.
+1. He should have: returned IBM’s Human Resources organization to its original function and purpose as a Human Relations organization.
+This would have improved employee productivity by increasing employee engagement, passion and enthusiasm.
 A human resources organization should not be the right arm of finance to help the corporation achieve quarterly, earnings-per-share targets.

-• Focus on maximizing stakeholder value to rebuild a sustainable stakeholder ecosystem.
-It was this ecosystem of customers, employees, shareholders and societies that supported the corporation through its first eight decades.
-This means rejecting the two extremes of maximizing shareholder value: shareholder-first and -foremost and me-first and -only.
+2. He should have: focused on maximizing stakeholder value to rebuild a sustainable stakeholder ecosystem.
+It was this ecosystem of customers, employees, shareholders, and societies that supported the corporation through its first eight decades.
+This meant rejecting the two extremes of maximizing shareholder value: shareholder-first and -foremost and me-first and -only.

-• Take goodwill impairments now and start with a clean slate: neither IBM nor Kyndryl should start their new life apart with intangible assets of over 50%.
+3. He should have: taken goodwill impairments down and started with a clean slate: neither IBM nor Kyndryl should have started their new life apart with intangible assets of over 50%.

 As always, the perspectives shared here are not Wall Street quarterly perspectives but a businessman’s perspective of years, decades, and, at times, centuries.
 So, don't expect to find insights into minor bumps on the business roadmap like one or two quarters of revenue growth.
 After all, Ginni had some of these positive, short-term growth "irregularities" too, but she still turned in horrible year-over-year and long-term revenue growth numbers.